Belle Starr: Unsolved murder

-On February 3, 1889, two days before her 41st birthday, Belle was killed.
+Belle was killed on February 3, 1889.
 She was riding home from a neighbor's house when she was ambushed.
 After she fell off her horse, she was shot again to make sure she was dead.
 Her death resulted from shotgun wounds to the back and neck and in the shoulder and face.
 Legend says she was shot with her own double-barrel shotgun.

 According to Frank "Pistol Pete" Eaton, Belle's death was due to different circumstances.
 She had been attending a dance.
 Frank Eaton had been the last person to dance with her, when one of her sharecroppers, Edgar J. Watson, clearly intoxicated, had asked for a dance.
 Belle declined, and he later followed her out of the dance.
 When she stopped to give her horse a drink at a creek on the way home, he shot and killed her.
 According to Eaton, Watson was tried, convicted, and executed by hanging for the murder.

 However, another story says that there were no witnesses and that no one was ever convicted of the murder.
 Suspects with apparent motive included her new husband, both of her children, and Edgar Watson, because he was afraid she was going to turn him in to the authorities as an escaped murderer from Florida with a price on his head.
 Watson, who was killed in 1910, was tried for her murder, but was acquitted, and the ambush has entered Western lore as "unsolved".

 One source suggests her son, whom she had allegedly beaten for mistreating her beloved horse, may have been her killer.